choeffer/360pibot/docs/install.rst

 -------------------------

 Next step is to install the needed modules.
-They can be installed in the global Python 3 environment or in a virtual environment.
+They can be installed in the global Python 3 environment or in a virtual Python 3 environment.
 The latter has the advantage that the packages are isolated from other projects (and also from the system wide installed/global once) and if things get messed up, the virtual environment can just be deleted and created from scratch again.
-For more informations about virtual environments in Python, see venv1_ and venv2_ .
+For more informations about virtual environments in Python 3, see venv1_ and venv2_ .
 First, installing with a virtual environment will be explainend, afterwards with using the global Python 3 environment.

 With a virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^